 If you lose your Riverside food handlers card, simply log back into your training portal using the same username and password as before and print another copy.
 We always suggest students to print duplicate copies of their food handlers card.

 In Riverside, your food handlers card will expire two years after it is issued.
 To renew your Riverside food handlers card, you must sign up and purchase the county course and pass their test all over again!
 This ensures that everyone in the county of Riverside is refreshed and up to date with proper food safety procedures and practices!

 What else will I need in order to take the food handlers course online?

 The county requires you to provide first and last name, address, date of birth, gender, and name of employer.
 In addition, you will need a valid email address in order to take the course.

 Do I have to take the Riverside food handlers course online?
 What if I don’t have a computer?

 You can only take the Riverside food handlers course online.

 That means you must find a computer that has good enough internet access.
 If a computer is not available to you, Riverside county has a few Environmental Health Department office locations that have computers for you to use, free of charge.

 To find these office locations, simply click here.

-For additional details pertaining to the Riverside County food handlers card, please visit the Environmental Health Departments homepage.
+For additional details pertaining to the Riverside County food handlers card, please visit the Department of Environmental Health’s homepage.